oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Malicious JavaScript poses a significant risk to browser-based applications.
 Attack vectors, such as cross-site scripting (XSS) or the compromise of remote code files, give an attacker the capability to run arbitrary code in the application's execution context.
 This malicious code is not isolated from the main application's code in any way.
 Consequentially, the malicious code can not only take control of the running execution context, but can also perform actions within the application's origin.
 Concretely, this means that the malicious code can steal data from the current page, interact with other same-origin browsing contexts, send requests to a backend from within the application's origin, steal data from origin-based storage mechanisms (e.g., localStorage, IndexedDB), etc.

 First and foremost, it is crucial to take proactive measures to avoid the attacker from gaining a foothold in the first place.
 Doing so involves, but is not limited to:

 - Strictly applying context-sensitive output encoding and sanitization when handling untrusted data
 - Limiting or avoiding the loading of unchecked third-party resources
-- Using Subresource Integrity (TODO REF) to restrict valid scripts that can be loaded
+- Using Subresource Integrity {{-SubresourceIntegrity}} to restrict valid scripts that can be loaded
-- Using a nonce-based or hash-based Content Security Policy ({{-CSP3}}) to prevent the execution of unauthorized script code
+- Using a nonce-based or hash-based Content Security Policy {{-CSP3}} to prevent the execution of unauthorized script code
 - Using origin isolation and HTML5 sandboxing to create boundaries between different parts of the application

+Further recommendations can be found in the OWASP Cheat Sheet series {{OWASPCheatSheet}}.

 Unfortunately, history shows that even when applying these security guidelines, there remains a risk that the attacker finds a way to trigger the execution of malicious JavaScript.
 When analyzing the security of browser-based applications in light of the presence of malicious JS, it is crucial to realize that the __malicious JavaScript code has the same privileges as the legitimate application code__.
 All JS applications are exposed to this risk in some degree.